sean1138/yt-playlist-reverser/README.md

 ## Usage

-1. Paste a YouTube playlist URL into the input field and click "Load Playlist" button or hit the enter key.
+1. Paste a YouTube playlist URL into the text input box and click "Load Playlist" button or hit the enter key.
 2. Use the dropdown menu to select your desired playback order:
-   - Upload date (oldest first) [default].
+   - Upload Date (Oldest First) [Default].
-   - Upload date (newest first).
+   - Upload Date (Newest First).
-   - Video title (ascending).
+   - Video Title (A-Z).
-   - Video title (descending).
+   - Video Title (Z-A).
 3. Click on any video in the playlist to start playback.
 4. Use the Next/Previous buttons to navigate through the playlist.
 5. Click the "Scroll to Current Video" button to quickly bring the currently playing video into view within the playlist if you've scrolled away from it.